Riyachauhan11/QueryGenie/README.md

 QueryGenie is an AI-powered customer support automation system that categorizes incoming queries and emails, analyzes sentiment, and generates AI-driven responses based on confidence scores and the urgency or intensity of emotions detected in customer requests.

-**Note:** This project is a **prototype** designed to test high-level functionality.
-It is not the final product and will undergo significant changes in future iterations.
+**Note:** This project is a **prototype** designed to fulfill the high-level functionality of the final product.
+It is will undergo significant changes in future iterations.

 # 📁 Project Structure
 ```